SNU-HCIL/2020-Fall-DCCP/template/public/md/repetition.md

     x=5
 ```

-* The argument `x` is evaluated just before the first iteration!
+* The argument `x` is evaluated just once before the first iteration!

 ---